unicode-org/message-format-wg/exploration/selection-declaration.md

 (just as it is an error for a declaration to try to modify a previous declaration).
 This permits `.match` selectors to be a shorthand when no declarations exist.

-It is also an error for a selector to modify a previous selector
+It is also an error for a selector to modify a previous selector.
+This implies that multiple selecton on the same operand is pointless.

 ```
 .match {$num :integer}